CamillaOkkels/ANN-outlier-detection/hnswlib/README.md

 The methods described in that paper are exposed through the Python API as `index.detect_outliers(contrast)`.

+You can build the Python package by running `pip install .`.

 A small example for a 2d-numpy array is

 ```python